SeunMatt/codeigniter-log-viewer/README.md

 Found a bug?
 Kindly create an issue for it.

 Want to contribute?
-Submit your pull-request
+Submit your pull-request(s)

 Remember to :star: star the repo and share with friends